zimnx/scylla-operator/docs/source/performance.md

 Tuning resources are created in a special namespace called `scylla-operator-node-tuning`.

 The tuning is applied only to pods with `Guaranteed` QoS class.
-Please double check your ScyllaCluster resource specification to see if it meets all conditions.
+Please double check your ScyllaDatacenter resource specification to see if it meets all conditions.

 ## Kubernetes tuning